phdonner/phdonner/README.md

 * Multilingual Markdown
 * Emoji fonts in Markdown and on WWW pages
 * Mermaid diagrams for Visual Studio Code and GitHub documentation
-* Rendering Markdown with PowerShell and transforming Mardown to HTML

 To the [Markdown page](markdown.md) of the NOSTERIIHI project.